You are here

 AAHRPP Site Visit

-The site visit is conducted through a series of interviews designated to evaluate how well U-M practices the ethical and regulatory-required human subjects protections as outlined in the Common Rule, the HRPP Operations Manual, the IRB standard operating procedures, and other federal, state or local guidelines.
+The site visit was conducted through a series of interviews designated to evaluate how well U-M practices the ethical and regulatory-required human subjects protections as outlined in the Common Rule, the HRPP Operations Manual, the IRB standard operating procedures, and other federal, state or local guidelines.

 Dates: March 23 and 24, 2021